hatnote/cronfed/README.rst

 History
 -------

 Cronfed was created for `Hatnote`_ to monitor the periodic data refreshes necessary to generate `The Weeklypedia`_.
+See those cron jobs and more in the `Weeklypedia crontab`_.

 .. _browser: https://www.mozilla.org/en-US/firefox/new/